MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-stores-and-test-buckets.md

 ---
-title: A/B Testing with Stores and Test Buckets
+title: A/B testing with Stores and Test Buckets
 author: v-thopra
 description: Describes how to create an A/B test that contains several versions of a store that are available to different A/B testing groups (buckets). ms.author: v-thopra